openebs-archive/openebs-docs/docs/alphafeatures.md

          4858867E8F150C533A2CF30A5D5FD8C6: "3588528959973203834"
    </div>

-   From above snippet, `desiredReplicationFactor` is updated to `2` from `3` and removed `replicaid` entry of identified volume replica 4858867E8F150C533A2CF30A5D5FD8C6 from `spec.replicaDetails.knownReplicas`.

-4. Verify identified replica is removed from the cStor volume.
-The following section can be checked to verify the updated details and event messages.
+4. Verify that the identified replica has been removed from the cStor volume.
+The following section can be checked to verify the updated details and removal event messages of the cStor volume.

    Removal event message can be checked by describe the corresponding cStor volume using the following command: